amd/ZenDNN/docs/CONTRIBUTING.md

 ## Summary

-By following this guide and leveraging the modular architecture of ZenDNNL, you can rapidly prototype and deploy new operators optimized for AMD CPUs.
+By following this guide and leveraging the modular architecture of ZenDNN*, you can rapidly prototype and deploy new operators optimized for AMD CPUs.
 Whether your target is a new quantized convolution or a custom transformer layer, ZenDNNL’s flexible operator/kernel structure makes it possible.

 > Be sure to benchmark and validate new kernels for correctness and performance on AMD hardware.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.